A behind-the-scenes look at how great hiring really happens

 3. Set a Job Target.

 Not surprisingly, we’re religious about using psychometric data here at PI.
-As a general rule, before talking to potential candidates, we create a Job Target, which helps us know what we’re looking for in terms of behavioral pattern, as well as a cognitive ability.
+As a general rule, before talking to potential candidates, we create a Job Target, which helps us know what we’re looking for in terms of behavioral pattern, as well as cognitive ability.

 4. Gather psychometric “people” data.